Commercial LED Lighting Rebates for Lansing & Ingham County

 Why use Zumergy in Lansing

 Our help costs you nothing — installers pay us a referral fee.
-You get an honest estimate and a vetted licensed installer without paying us a dime.
+You get an honest estimate and a vetted contractor without paying us a dime.

 Want a number before you talk to anyone?
 Run your building through the lighting rebate savings calculator, or read the full Michigan commercial lighting rebate guide.
-When you’re ready, get a free lighting assessment — we’ll confirm your Lansing utility, estimate the upgrade and the incentive it earns, and route you to the right licensed installer.
+When you’re ready, ask for a free assessment and we’ll confirm your Lansing utility and route you to the right licensed installer.

 Frequently Asked Questions